Miss Congeniality 2: Armed and Fabulous: Box office

+For its opening weekend, Miss Congeniality 2: Armed and Fabulous ranked second behind Guess Who with a three-day gross of $14.5 million and a combined four-day gross of $17.6 million.
 The film grossed $101 million worldwide.

 Critical response

 The film received negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 16% based on 148 reviews.
+On Rotten Tomatoes, it has an approval rating of 15% based on 146 reviews.
 The critical consensus reads: "Sandra Bullock is still as appealing as ever; too bad the movie is not pageant material."
-On Metacritic the film has a score of 34 out of 100, based on reviews from 33 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 34 out of 100, based on reviews from 33 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B.

+Lisa Schwarzbaum of Entertainment Weekly stated that the film "isn't exactly good - like Legally Blonde 2, it's a more exaggerated, less buoyant sequel to what should have been a one-off comedy - but it's enjoyable."
+In a two-and-a-half out of five review, Randy Cordova of the The Arizona Republic explained that "you figure Bullock would have learned her lesson about sequels after the Speed 2 fiasco.
+MC2 isn't that bad, but it puts its star's charms to the test."
 Robert Koehler of Variety called the film "Lame and inoffensive".
 Roger Ebert for the Chicago Sun-Times calls the sequel "doubly unnecessary" and says "there is no good reason to go and actually see it."

 Home media

 The film's DVD and VHS edition was released in 2005.
 In 2009, a double feature edition was released that included the first film.